benjaminion/upgrading-ethereum-book/src/book.md

 In summary, the CAP theorem means that we cannot hope to design a consensus protocol that is both safe and live under all circumstances, since we have no option but to operate across an unreliable network, the Internet.[^fn-flp-theorem]

-[^fn-flp-theorem]: The CAP theorem is related to another famous result described by Fisher, Lynch and Paterson in their 1985 paper, [Impossibility of Distributed Consensus with One Faulty Process](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) and usually called the FLP theorem.
-This proves that, even in a reliable network that is asynchronous (that is, there is no bound on how long messages can take to be transmitted and received), just one faulty node can prevent the system coming to consensus.
+[^fn-flp-theorem]: The CAP theorem is related to another famous result described by Fisher, Lynch and Paterson in their 1985 paper, [Impossibility of Distributed Consensus with One Faulty Process](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf), usually called the FLP theorem.
+This proves that, even in a reliable asynchronous network (that is, with no bound on how long messages can take to be received), just one faulty node can prevent the system from coming to consensus.
 That is, even this unpartitioned system cannot be both live and safe.
-Gilbert and Lynch's [paper](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf) discusses this in section 3.2.
+Gilbert and Lynch's [paper](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf) discusses the FLP theorem in section 3.2.

 ##### Ethereum prioritises liveness